vdmkenny/frankdebooserepodcast/README.md

 The only reason this project exists is for easier mobile access to the podcast, and archival.

+Some older episodes were backfilled using archive.org snapshots.

 ## How It Works

 - **script.py**: Fetches the MP3 URL, updates the SQLite database (`episodes.db`) with episode metadata, and generates an RSS feed (`podcast.xml`).